LinaSaii/farness_dicp/README.md

     ```bash
    colcon test --packages-select farness_dicp
-   colcon test-result --verbose
+   colcon test-result --verbose        ```
-    ```

 ## Development Notes

-The Doppler-ICP stitching pipeline has been implemented and validated using CSV files with the structure:
+The Doppler-ICP stitching pipeline has been implemented and validated using
+CSV files with the structure:
-                             x, y, z, v_radial
+                            ` x, y, z, v_radial`
--Each file corresponds to a single LiDAR frame.
+-`Each file corresponds to a single LiDAR frame.`
--The stitched cloud is published in ROS 2, where v_radial is currently mapped into the intensity field for visualization.
+-`The stitched cloud is published in ROS 2, where v_radial is currently mapped into
+the intensity field for visualization.`

 **Identified Limitations**